BoXHED/BoXHED1.0/README.md

 ```

 **Arguments:**
-Refer to arguments description in function *cv*.
+Refer to arguments description in the function *cv*.

 ### 7. Variable Importance